New ideas about multiplication of tensorial distributions: New approach

-\begin{proof} We need to prove that there do not exist such two elements of ~$\Gamma^{m}(M)$, which are equivalent.
-Take two elements $B$ and $T$ from the ~$\Gamma^{m}_{A(\cup_{n}At(\tilde A_{n})o)}(M)$ class (both with the given domains and continuity).
-Take arbitrary ~$\Omega_{Ch}$, arbitrary ~$\tilde A$ from their domains, and arbitrary ~$Ch'(\Omega_{Ch})\in\tilde A$.
-Map all the ~$C^{P}_{S (\tilde A)}(\Omega_{Ch})$ objects to smooth, compact supported functions on $\mathbb{R}^{4}$ through this fixed chart mapping.
-Now both $B$ and $T$ give in fixed, but arbitrary ~$Ch(\Omega_{Ch})\in At(\tilde A)$ linear, continuous map on the compact supported smooth functions.
-(The only difference from Colombeau distributions is that it is in general a map to $\mathbb{R}^{m}$, so the difference is only ``cosmetic''.)
-Now after applying this construction, our concept of equivalence reduces for every ~$Ch(\Omega_{Ch})\in At(\tilde A)$ to Colombeau equivalence from \cite{Amulti}.
+Now after applying this construction, our concept of equivalence reduces for every ~$Ch(\Omega_{Ch})\in At(\mathcal{\mathcal{\tilde S}})$ to Colombeau equivalence from \cite{Amulti}.
 The same results must hold.
 One of the results says that there are no two distributions being equivalent.
-All the parameters are fixed but arbitrary and all the 4-forms from domains of $B$ and $T$ can be mapped to the ~$\mathbb{R}^{4}$ functions for some proper fixing of ~$\Omega_{Ch}$ and $\tilde A$.
+All the parameters are fixed but arbitrary and all the 4-forms from domains of $B$ and $T$ can be mapped to the ~$\mathbb{R}^{4}$ functions for some proper fixing of ~$\Omega_{Ch}$ and $\mathcal{\mathcal{\tilde S}}$.
 Furthermore, the $C^{P}_{S}(M)$ 4-forms are arguments of $B$ and $T$ only in the charts, in which $B$ and $T$ were compared as maps on the spaces of ~$\mathbb{R}^{4}$ functions.
 So this ``arbitrary chart fixing'' covers all their domain.
 As a result $B$ and $T$ must be identical and that is what needed to be proven. \end{proof}

 [uniqueness]{Theorem} \begin{extension} Any class of equivalence ~$\tilde\Gamma^{m}_{E A}(M)$ contains maximally one linear element. \end{extension}